quantize-rs 0.8.0

 dequantized = (quantized - zero_point) * scale

 For INT8, the quantized range is [-128, 127].
 For INT4, it is [-8, 7].
-INT4 values are bit-packed (two values per byte) in memory for 8x compression, but stored as INT8 in ONNX files (DequantizeLinear requires INT8 input in opsets < 21).
+INT4 values are bit-packed (two values per byte) in memory for 8x compression.
+By default they are widened to INT8 bytes on disk (DequantizeLinear requires INT8 input in opsets < 21); pass --native-int4 (CLI) or native_int4=True (Python) to write them as ONNX DataType::Int4 in opset 21 for true 8x on-disk compression.
+The runtime must support opset 21 to load the native variant.

 Per-channel quantization